5 PCB Design Facts That Your Boss Needs to Know

 1. PCBs Represent Approximately 31% of Overall Product Costs.
 PCB facts like this are a good rule of thumb to help your boss understand whether your project is coming in under budget or ballooning out of control, as well as some of the issues which can affect production costs.
 For example, sourcing components can have a long lead time and cause product delivery delays, which mean higher project costs.

 3. Customization Is Expensive.
-PCBs can be designed to your exact specifications: every , every component, every material, created from the ground up.
+PCBs can be designed to your exact specifications: every program, every component, every material, created from the ground up.
 A lot of companies think they want or need this, to make their device do exactly what they want.
 But designing PCBs this way is not only time-consuming, it’s very expensive.
 So most PCB designers use a set of pre-specified parameters for their designs.
 It makes things both easier and cheaper, and still allows them complete freedom in terms of defining what the finished product can do.

-5. Improving PCB Design Means Lower Costs and Faster Time to Market.
+5. Improving PCB Technology Means Lower Costs and Faster Time to Market.
 The new technologies described above may be fascinating to you, but will they matter to your boss?
 What effect will they have on your bottom line?
 In order to improve the overall quality of your products, it’s important to be willing to experiment with these new innovations when they present the opportunity to improve the product or design.
-By discovering and implementing these improvements, you can make the PCB design process faster and more efficient.
+By discovering and implementing these improvements, you can make the printed circuit board design process faster and more efficient.
 This saves time and will in turn result in lower production costs and ultimately a faster time to market.
 Investing a little bit into the PCB design process can save time and money in the long run and ultimately lead to a better product.

 Driving the Point Home

-These are just a few PCB facts that can help your boss better understand how PCB design works, and how important it is to the overall project and finished product.
+These are just a few PCB facts that can help your boss better understand how PCB design and PCB assembly works, and how important it is to the overall project and finished product.
 You can use these facts to start a dialogue that can ultimately make things easier and clearer both for you and for them.
 But the conversation just gets started with your boss, and there’s a whole set of other stakeholders you’ll need to justify your design to throughout your project, including manufacturing.
-Learn how easy it can be to communicate design intent right the first time in Altium Designer® with Draftsman® .
+Learn how easy it can be to communicate design intent right the first time in Altium Designer® with Draftsman® software.
 Visit the What's New page to learn more.